 Riverton is a medium-sized city located in the state of Utah.
 With a population of 41,900 people and five constituent neighborhoods, Riverton is the 17th largest community in Utah.

 Riverton home prices are not only among the most expensive in Utah, but Riverton real estate also consistently ranks among the most expensive in America.

 Unlike some cities, Riverton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Riverton are a mix of both white- and blue-collar jobs.
 Overall, Riverton is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Riverton who work in office and administrative support (16.69%), management occupations (14.37%), and sales jobs (11.55%).

 Also of interest is that Riverton has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Riverton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverton residents report their race to be White, followed by Asian.
-Important ancestries of people in Riverton include German, European, Irish, and Danish.
+Important ancestries of people in Riverton include German, Danish, European, and Irish.

 The most common language spoken in Riverton is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Spanish and Chinese.